Hosted by site sponsor WebMate.

 However, there may be scenarios where you encounter a wireless printer but either cannot or would prefer not to install software on a supporting Mac or Windows PC.
 Perhaps you are traveling and find that the wireless printer in the hotel business center -- despite costing an outrageous amount to print per page -- does not support AirPrint and you would prefer to not also have to pay to use their computer or you have security concerns about using it.

-There are a number of iPad apps that make it possible to print directly from an iPad to many, but not all, non-AirPrint capable wireless printers without the need for supporting Mac or Windows software.
-Two quality options are EuroSmartz PrintCentral and Readdle Printer Pro.
+There once were a number of iPad apps that made it possible to print directly from an iPad to many, but not all, non-AirPrint capable wireless printers without the need for supporting Mac or Windows software, but they're mostly long gone these days.
+One remaining quality option is EuroSmartz PrintCentral, though.
+This programs also is provided with free supporting software, WePrint, to use if needed or desired.

 Ultimately, whether or not you have an AirPrint capable printer, there are many options to print from the iPad to USB-equipped home printers, networked office printers, and wireless printers alike.
 The above software options make it simple.